Solutions-Nitriques/jQuery-sizing/README.md

 ## Build and test your own version

-This git repro contains configuration files for use with [grunt](https://github.com/cowboy/grunt) so you can simply call `grunt` in your favorite terminal.
+This git repro contains configuration files for use with [grunt](https://github.com/cowboy/grunt) so you can simply call `grunt` in the project folder of your favorite terminal.
 You will need `node`, `grunt` and `phantomjs` available in your `PATH` in order to run the tests and build your minified/uglyfied version.
+If you already have node you can install the dependancies via `npm install`.

 ## Copyrights